vnguyendon/gw-config-apis/bot/sequences/README.md

 Sequences
 =================

-- A sequence is a set of conversational steps between a user and a bot.
+- A sequence is a set of conversational steps between a user and a bot
-- Those steps can consist in asking a question or providing an answer.
+- Those steps typically consist in asking a question or providing an answer
-- This guide explains how to implement sequences stored in folder gw-config-apis/bot/sequences [mettre le lien]
+- This guide walks you through an example
+- Sequence files can be found here: https://github.com/GhostWording/gw-config-apis/tree/master/bot/sequences

 ## Scenario

 In this sequence, as a user:
-* The bot asksme a question ("A little comfort?")
+* The bot asks me a question ("A little comfort?")
 * The bot suggests answers as a set of commands ("Yes" or "No")
 * I pick Yes
 * The bot suggests two message categories ("Poems" and "Positive thoughts")
-* I pick one those message categories (also called Intentions)
+* I pick one those message categories (we call them message Intentions)
-* The bot displays a random message from the selected message categorie
+* The bot displays a random message from the selected Intention

 ## Asking a question